-- Hunt deer, feral swine (wild boar), or coyote with a legal muzzleloader or archery equipment.
-Hunters must possess a valid hunting license and a valid deer permit. - Hunt other legal game (excluding deer, feral swine, and coyote) with a shotgun using shot No. 4 or smaller. - 3.
+- Hunt with a legal muzzleloader or archery equipment.
+Hunters must possess a valid hunting license and a valid deer permit. - Hunt other legal game with a shotgun using shot No. 4 or smaller. - 3.
 Hunt waterfowl with any size shot. - Hunt furbearers, except coyote and feral swine, from 30 minutes after sunset to 30 minutes before sunrise if the season is open.